15 Sep Will money from stock sales hurt Social Security and Medicare?

 Combined income is your adjusted gross income plus nontaxable interest plus half of your total Social Security benefits, he said.

-Premiums for Medicare Part B and D do increase based on higher income, Scheiss said.
+Premiums for Medicare Part B and D do increase based on higher income, Schiess said.

 The premiums increase at certain tiers as modified adjusted gross income (MAGI) crosses over certain thresholds.
 The higher premiums are known as the Income-Related Monthly Adjusted Amount.